npatrick96/hello-world/README.md

 My name is Patrick Niyongabo.
 I am Rwandan.
 I am a student at Hendrix College majoring in  Computer Science with an International Business minor.

-I spent the Spring Semester of 2016 studying abroad in England at Nottingham Trent University (Check out my Study Abroad blog posts series).
+I spent the Spring Semester of 2016 studying abroad in England at Nottingham Trent University.
+You can read more about my study abroad experience <a href="http://npatrick96.wordpress.com/" title = "Patrick Niyongabo Study Abroad Wordpress Blog" target = "\_blank">here</a>.

 Before going to college, I attended Petit Seminaire Saint Jean Nkumba for 6 years ( 3 yrs of Middle School and 3 yrs of High School)!